pranavsankhe/pranavsankhe.github.io/_pages/about.md

 I received my PhD from the [CSE](https://engineering.buffalo.edu/computer-science-engineering/people/phd-candidates.html) department of [University at Buffalo](https://www.buffalo.edu), where I was jointly supervised by [Dr. Varun Chandola](https://ubdsgroup.github.io/team/varun-chandola/) and [Dr. Kenneth Joseph](https://kennyjoseph.github.io).
 During my graduate studies, I joined [IBM Research](https://research.ibm.com/publications/tablecnn-deep-learning-framework-for-learning-tabular-data) as a research intern and [ByteDance Research](https://www.bytedance.com/en/) as graduate researcher.
 I completed undergraduate studies at [University of Mumbai](https://mu.ac.in), where I received a B.E. in Computer Engineering.

-My primary research interest is in `machine learning`.
+My primary research interest is `machine learning`.
 My research at ORNL involves `geo-spatial modeling` using `Bayesian inference`.
 I aim to develop explainable model with robust inference to facilitate high-stake use cases.
 As a PhD candidate my research revolved around `causal machine learning` and its applications in social sciences and medicine.
 I have also worked on `3D computer vision problems` and `language models` leveraging advances in `machine learning` and `deep learning`.

 For any inquiries, feel free to reach out to me via [email](mailto:pranavgi@buffalo.edu)!